neil-and-void/until-failure-api/README.md

 2. `cd` into the root of the repo
 3. Have copy contents of `.test.env` into a new `.env` file
 4. Fill in and replace secrets and postgres database connection parameters
-5. Run `make dev` to start test env
+5. Run `make dev` to start dev server or `make test` to run all integration tests

 # Commands